| Oracle9i Supplied PL/SQL Packages and Types Reference Release 2 (9.2) Part Number A96612-01 |

 The ability to use dynamic SQL from within stored procedures generally follows the model of the Oracle Call Interface (OCI).

 PL/SQL differs somewhat from other common programming languages, such as C. For example, addresses (also called pointers) are not user-visible in PL/SQL.
-As a result, there are some differences between the Oracle Call Interface and the DBMS_SQL
+As a result, there are some differences between the Oracle Call Interface and the DBMS_SQL package.
+These differences include the following:

 This example does not actually require the use of dynamic SQL, because the text of the statement is known at compile time.
 It does, however, illustrate the concepts of this package.

-table whose salaries are greater than the salary that you specify when you run DEMO
+The DEMO procedure deletes all of the employees from the EMP table whose salaries are greater than the salary that you specify when you run DEMO.

 CREATE OR REPLACE PROCEDURE demo(salary IN NUMBER) AS cursor_name INTEGER; rows_processed INTEGER; BEGIN cursor_name := dbms_sql.open_cursor; DBMS_SQL.PARSE(cursor_name, 'DELETE FROM emp WHERE sal > :x', dbms_sql.native); DBMS_SQL.BIND_VARIABLE(cursor_name, ':x', salary); rows_processed := dbms_sql.execute(cursor_name); DBMS_SQL.close_cursor(cursor_name); EXCEPTION WHEN OTHERS THEN DBMS_SQL.CLOSE_CURSOR(cursor_name); END;